 The worst kind is guerrilla blackmail, which is manipulation cloaked by the pretty jungle of politeness and smiles.

 5. Waiting Until the Annual Review to Give Feedback

 One of my pet peeves is a boss waiting until the annual review to give their direct reports feedback.
 Yet it is so widespread it is almost expected.

 Annual review time should merely be a review of what your direct reports already know.
 You accomplish this with regular one-on-one and ad-hoc sessions while being upfront and honest and not procrastinating.

 There should never be any surprises during an annual review.
 Such is simply lazy leadership.

-Getting back to the old school culture Dr. Mary Kay wrote about, if you feel like you have to boss around your direct reports, you’ve got it wrong.
-Convey that you sincerely expect professional conduct and performance out of your reports, and you’ll be surprised how well they meet your expectation and how that frees them to think outside the box, innovate, and raise the bar on themselves.
+Getting back to the old-school culture Dr. Mary Kay wrote about, if you feel like you have to boss around your direct reports, you’ve got it wrong.
+Convey that you sincerely expect professional conduct and performance out of your reports, and you’ll be surprised how well they meet your expectation and how that frees them to think outside the box, innovate, and raise the bar for themselves.

 Above all, avoid thinking you must control your reports.
 You might have to loosen the reins a little.

 Sooner or later, you will encounter direct reports that are difficult, and so your job is to serve them by training and mentoring them.
 But that also includes ensuring you understand well whatever condition or difficulty is claimed.